swr06/VoxelPathTracing/README.md

 </div>
 </br>

-An ***EXPERIMENTAL*** and ***UNFINISHED*** Voxel Path Tracing Engine which has an emphasis on performance and graphics.
+An ***EXPERIMENTAL*** and WIP Voxel Path Tracing Engine which has an emphasis on performance and graphics.
 This engine was mostly made as an experiment and a tool to help me learn more about light transport, physically based rendering, volumetrics and intersection algorithms.
 This engine was coded from scratch using C++17 and the modern OpenGL programmable pipeline (OpenGL 4.5+ and GLSL version 430+ required).

 </div>